If you would like to visit with one of our experienced attorneys for more information, contact us

 - Relocation.
 Many leases retain the right for the landlord to relocate you to a different space in the same building.

 - Death or Disability.
-Who will be on the hook if you die?
-Or if you lose your hand in a freak boating accident?
-(We, of course, hope neither happens.)
+Who will take care of your lease agreements and practice if you suffer an accident and die or become seriously disabled?
 Will your insurance premiums have to go to your landlord and not your spouse?

 - Terminations.
 How can you terminate the lease, and under what circumstances?
-If you are three years into a ten year lease and a former mentor makes you an offer you cannot refuse in another town, does that mean you are handcuffed to your current lease?
+If you are three years into a ten-year lease and a former mentor makes you an offer you cannot refuse in another town, does that mean you are bound to your current lease?